mnath30/Photogram/README.md

-Socially
+Photogram

 A social media application to connect with people.
-Share, follow and connect with all your friends on socially.
+Share your photos,like and comment on photos, follow and connect with friends only on photogram.